The Hard-Pressed Cider Company Crafts a Taste of Fall

 As did I, Robert Swanson, as did I.

 You can get Hard-Pressed Cider Company’s cider and doughnuts at Windmist Farm, 71 Weeden Ln., Jamestown.
-Open Saturdays 10 a.m.–4 p.m. and Sundays 10 a.m.–2 p.m. until the weekend before Thanksgiving.
-After that, they will sell hot mulled cider and doughnuts at the Farmer’s Daughter cut-your-own Christmas tree stand, 1650 Broadrock Rd., South Kingstown, on weekends 9 a.m.–dusk.
+Open Fridays, Saturdays and Sundays 10 a.m.–4 p.m. and Monday holidays from 10 a.m.–2 p.m. until Thanksgiving.
+After that, they will sell hot mulled cider and doughnuts at the Farmer’s Daughter cut-your-own Christmas tree stand, 1650 Broadrock Rd., South Kingstown, on weekends 10 a.m.-4 p.m.